Gorbagana-Labs/gorbagana/SECURITY.md

 <a name="bounty"></a>
 ## Security Bug Bounties
-At its sole discretion, the Solana Foundation may offer a bounty for [valid reports](#reporting) of critical Solana vulnerabilities.
+At its sole discretion, the Gorbagana Foundation may offer a bounty for [valid reports](#reporting) of critical Gorbagana vulnerabilities.
 Please see below for more details.
 The submitter is not required to provide a mitigation to qualify.

 #### IMPORTANT | PLEASE NOTE
 _Beginning February 1st 2024, the Security bounty program payouts will be updated in the following ways:_
 - _Bug Bounty rewards will be denominated in SOL tokens, rather than USD value._
-_This change is to better reflect for changing value of the Solana network._
+_This change is to better reflect for changing value of the Gorbagana network._
 - _Categories will now have a discretionary range to distinguish the varying severity_ _and impact of bugs reported within each broader category._